This article was first published on July 8th, 2021, and was last updated July 2023.

 The Ecommerce Conversion Rate is a percentage that represents the ratio of transactions to sessions.
 A session refers to a group of interactions a user makes on your site within a certain time frame before they make a transaction.
 So, the Ecommerce Conversion Rate tells you how many sessions it takes before the user makes a transaction on your site.

-For calculating the return, you will need to have the organic revenue number.
-Having this enabled makes it easy to figure out the revenue from SEO and to then apply it to the rest of the formula and factor in the cost of the SEO efforts.
+To calculate the return, you will need to have the organic revenue number.
+Having this enabled makes it easy to figure out the revenue from SEO and then apply it to the rest of the formula and factor in the cost of the SEO efforts.

 Lead Generation Conversion